Adnan-Saleem-93/React-Learning/react-learning-notes.md

     - can be used to store mutable persistant objects/values
     - these persistant values won't reset after re-renders
 - persists between re-renders (it's current property remains same even if component re-renders)

+24. **ForwardRef**
+- useRef objects can be passed as props to other components. e.g. `<SomeComponent ref={someRef} />`
+- to access the passed ref, other components need to use the forwardRef() method which receive the other props in the "props" object and the ref in the "ref" object. e.g. `const SomeComponent = React.forwardRef((props,ref)=>{});`
+- then the ref object can be used the same way in the 'SomeComponent' component.